canonical/mlflow-operator/docs/tutorial/mlflow-kubeflow.rst

    juju config dex-auth static-username=admin juju config dex-auth static-password=admin

-Deploy Resource Dispatcher
+Deploy Resource dispatcher
 --------------------------

-Resource dispatcher is an optional component which distributes Kubernetes objects related to MLflow credentials to all user namespaces in Kubeflow.
+The Resource dispatcher operator is an optional component which distributes Kubernetes objects related to MLflow credentials to all user namespaces in Kubeflow.
 This enables all Kubeflow users to access the MLflow model registry from their namespaces.
-To deploy resource dispatcher, run the following command:
+Deploy it as follows:

 .. code-block:: bash

    juju deploy resource-dispatcher --channel 2.0/stable --trust

-> See `Resource Dispatcher on GitHub <https://github.com/canonical/resource-dispatcher>`_ for more details.
+See `Resource Dispatcher <https://github.com/canonical/resource-dispatcher>`_ for more details.

-Then, relate the resource dispatcher to MLflow as follows:
+Then, relate the Resource dispatcher to MLflow as follows:

 .. code-block:: bash